dish

 Next on the 'todo' list are detection of solar bursts, milky way, and moon shadow.

-Michiel Klaassen March 2024
+Michiel Klaassen March/October 2024